Cardiac catheterization: Uses

 Coronary angiography is a diagnostic procedure that allows visualization of the coronary vessels.
 Fluoroscopy is used to visualize the lumens of the arteries as a 2-D projection.
 Should these arteries show narrowing or blockage, then techniques exist to open these arteries.
 Percutaneous coronary intervention is a blanket term that involves the use of mechanical stents, balloons, etc. to increase blood flow to previously blocked (or occluded) vessels.

 Measuring pressures in the heart is also an important aspect of catheterization.
 The catheters are fluid filled conduits that can transmit pressures to outside the body to pressure transducers.
 This allows measuring pressure in any part of the heart that a catheter can be maneuvered into.

 Measuring blood flow is also possible through several methods.
 Most commonly, flows are estimated using the Fick principle and thermodilution.
 These methods have drawbacks, but give invasive estimations of the cardiac output, which can be used to make clinical decisions (e.g., cardiogenic shock, heart failure) to improve the person's condition.

 Cardiac catheterization can be used as part of a therapeutic regimen to improve outcomes for survivors of out-of-hospital cardiac arrest.

 Cardiac catheterization often requires the use of fluoroscopy to visualize the path of the catheter as it enters the heart or as it enters the coronary arteries.
 The coronary arteries are known as "epicardial vessels" as they are located in the epicardium, the outermost layer of the heart.
 The use of fluoroscopy requires radiopaque contrast, which in rare cases can lead to contrast-induced kidney injury (see Contrast-induced nephropathy).
 People are constantly exposed to low doses of ionizing radiation during procedures.
 Ideal table positioning between the x-ray source and receiver, and radiation monitoring via thermoluminescent dosimetry, are two main ways of reducing a person's exposure to radiation.
 People with certain comorbidities (people who have more than one condition at the same time) have a higher risk of adverse events during the cardiac catheterization procedure.
 These comorbidity conditions include aortic aneurysm, aortic stenosis, extensive three-vessel coronary artery disease, diabetes, uncontrolled hypertension, obesity, chronic kidney disease, and unstable angina.

-Left heart catheterization
+Left heart catheterization (LHC)

 Left heart catheterization (LHC) is an ambiguous term and sometime clarification is required: